roncoleman125/JavaAITutorial/README.md

    and applied to more real-world problems, if necessary -- this is our [crawl-before-one-walks](https://en.wiktionary.org/wiki/crawl_before_one_walks) theory of education.

-In other words, we prefer to trade completeness for simplicity when the two are in conflict.

-This project is an original introduction to AI using Java founded on Piaget's model.
+This project is an original introduction to AI using Java following Piaget's model.
 The main emphasis is on learning algorithms for artificial neural networks (ANNs) using [Encog](https://www.heatonresearch.com/encog/) and natural language processing (NLP) using [Apache OpenNLP](https://opennlp.apache.org/).